-- 5.21 The Council has been advised by the Highway Authority that, in order to meet the planned level of housing growth in the Eastleigh Borough, strategic transport infrastructure improvements will be necessary to help mitigate the impact of traffic.
+- 5.21 The Council has been advised by the Highway Authority that, in order to meet the planned level of housing growth in the Eastleigh Borough, in and around the Botley Area, strategic transport infrastructure improvements will be necessary to help mitigate the impact of traffic, including the provision of the Botley Bypass.
 These include the provision of Botley Bypass, although a full justification for the Bypass, together with a fully funded programme of delivery, has yet to be established.
+Whilst a fully funded programme of delivery has yet to be established, the Highway Authority is seeking funding for the road.
 The Council will therefore continue to safeguard the section of the potential route for the Botley Bypass within the Winchester District and will work positively with stakeholders to investigate and identify appropriate means of delivering the future construction of the Bypass, although at the present time it is not in any programme for delivery. - 5.22 The construction of the Bypass is a long term aspiration of both Hampshire County Council and Eastleigh Borough Council, and the City Council will work closely with both parties to assist the delivery of this road, either within or beyond the Local Plan Period.
 As well as safeguarding the route of the road, the Policy also seeks to ensure that the road can be delivered in its entirety to ensure that the section of the Bypass in Winchester District connects to the remainder of the Bypass.
 This is necessary to avoid an intrusive road being built in the countryside which does not connect to the complete Bypass, and to ensure that any harmful impacts on the adjoining environmentally sensitive areas are effectively mitigated or avoided.
-Due to the distance from the internationally protected Special Protection Area along the Solent, which includes the Upper Hamble, an assessment will by required under the Habitats Regulations, and an Appropriate Assessment, before consent for the Bypass can be granted.
+Due to it's the proximity to distance from the internationally protected Special Protection Area along the Solent, which includes the Upper Hamble, an assessment will by required under the Habitats Regulations, and an Appropriate Assessment, before consent for the Bypass can be granted.